 As a bonus, I'll share with you a tip that I learned directly from Neil Patel as well, how cool is that 😃?

 I'll give you also all the numbers and concrete examples that you need.
 So without further ado, let's get started!

-So What Is The Best Lead Magnet for an Online Course Business?
+So What Are The Best Lead Magnets for an Online Course Business?

 The best lead magnet that you can create to attract students to your online courses is by far an online course.

-That's right, the best way to attract students to a course on a given topic, is a free course on that same topic!
-Makes sense, right?
+That's right, the best way to attract students to a course on a given topic is a free course on that same topic!
+That makes sense, right?

 It works like a charm, and no other lead magnet that you can come up with will ever beat that (I'll show you the stats).
 I will teach exactly how to do it step-by-step, and it does not take that much work unlike what it might sound like.

 Other typical lead magnets that you see recommended simply don't perform as well as a free online course, at least in the case of online course business, and it's not even close.